valkey-io/valkey-rfc/Bloom.md

 Every Bloom Filter based write operation (bloom object creations, scaling, setting of an item on a filter which returns 1 indicating a new entry, etc) will be replicated to replica nodes.
 Attempts of adding an already existing item to a bloom object (which returns 0) will not replicated.

+Note: When BF.ADD/BF.MADD/BF.INSERT commands (containing one or more items) are executed on a scalable bloom object which is at full capacity on primary node, we check whether the item exists or not.
+This check is based on the configured false positive rate.
+If the item is not found, the command results in scaling out by adding a new filter to the bloom object, adding the item to it, and then replicating the command verbatim to replica nodes.
+However, the replicated command can result in a false positive when it checks whether the item exists.
+In this case, the scale out does not occur on the bloom object on the replica.
+This can result in a slight different memory usage between primary and replica nodes which is more apparent when bloom objects have large filters.

 ### Keyspace Event Notification